Diagnosing and Managing Gestational Diabetes (en Español)

 What is gestational diabetes?

 Gestational diabetes is diabetes that is found for the first time when a woman is pregnant.
 Diabetes means that your blood sugar (also called blood glucose) is too high.
-Your body uses glucose for energy.
-But too much glucose in your blood can be harmful.
-When you are pregnant, too much glucose is not good for your baby.
+Your body uses sugar for energy.
+But too much sugar in your blood can be harmful.
+When you are pregnant, too much sugar is not good for your baby.

 Often, women with gestational diabetes have no symptoms.
 However, gestational diabetes may increase your risk of: